AdityaBahl/DAA/README.md

 4. **Resource allocation**: Understanding the performance and efficiency of algorithms can be used to make decisions about how to allocate resources, such as memory and CPU time.

-5. Algorithm selection: Algorithm design and analysis can be used to compare different algorithms for a given problem and select the best one for the task at hand.
+5. **Algorithm selection**: Algorithm design and analysis can be used to compare different algorithms for a given problem and select the best one for the task at hand.

 6. Advancement of Science: The study of algorithms is also important for the advancement of science and technology in fields such as artificial intelligence, machine learning, bioinformatics, and cryptography.